anttijuu/O4-server/README.md

 |  3   | Change topic message |
 |  4   | List channels message|

-Message classes in `oy.tol.chat` package implement these message types.
-The code also implements creating JSON text from the objects (`Message.toJSON()`) and parsing message objects from JSONObjects (`MessageFactory.fromJSON(JSONObject)`).
+Java Message classes in `oy.tol.chat` package implement these message types.

+Converting Message objects to JSON text is implemented in `Message.toJSON()` methods.
+Parsing message objects from JSONObjects is done in `MessageFactory.fromJSON(JSONObject)`.

 Message contents in JSON are specified below.